 Greetings from the School of Politics and International Relations at Queen Mary, a Russell Group institution.
-The School is based in the Mile End campus, a spacious environment situated just a short tube ride from the centre of London.

 Dr Robbie Shilliam, Director of Postgraduate Taught Studies